openwrt/packages/net/banip/files/README.md

 **tweaks for low memory systems**
 nftables supports the atomic loading of rules/sets/members, which is cool but unfortunately is also very memory intensive.
 To reduce the memory pressure on low memory systems (i.e. those with 256-512Mb RAM), you should optimize your configuration with the following options:

-    * point 'ban_reportdir' and 'ban_backupdir' to an external usb drive
+    * point 'ban_basedir', 'ban_reportdir' and 'ban_backupdir' to an external usb drive
     * set 'ban_cores' to '1' (only useful on a multicore system) to force sequential feed processing
     * set 'ban_splitsize' e.g. to '1000' to split the load of an external set after every 1000 lines/members